cmarsa/ippaida/README.md

 # ippaida
-Introduction to Programming in Pyhon: An interdisciplinary Approach excercises and examples
+Introduction to Programming in Python: An interdisciplinary Approach excercises and examples

 For proper importing of the modules/libs that come with the book do: